ITRS-Group/cordial/gdna/README.md

 * You will also need somewhere to display the included dashboards; This can directly in your Active Console or, preferably, in a Web Dashboard Server.
 For a Web Dashboard Server, this should already be connected to your selected Gateway.

 * You will either need to add a new Netprobe, as in the instructions below, or if you want to use an existing Netprobe you will have to adjust the configuration to suit, including the TCP connection details and perhaps the Managed Entity and Sampler names.
-If you want to change the latter two then more complex changes may be required to make the dashboard work - see the section below
+If you want to change the latter two then more complex changes may be required to make the dashboards work - see the section below.

 #### Unpack and Install